 Why not try walking with us?
 We don't ask you to pay to join us on your first three walks.
 Afterwards, in order to continue walking with our group, you must become a paid-up member of the Ramblers.
 Click here to apply.
 The cost is very reasonable and it also includes other benefits.
 Please then bring your membership card with you on our walks.

 There are usually between six and thirty people on a walk.
 Various styles and types of walks are offered.
 Full details are in our walks programme (click on the title of any walk, highlighted in red, for additional information).
 The walks programme also shows the target age group (30s-50s or, if nothing is mentioned, all ages).
 Every walk in our programme is open to any member, provided that they have the appropriate level of fitness.
-If you have any specific questions the phone number of the leader is given.
+If you have any specific questions, then the phone number of the leader is given in the walks programme.

 We usually meet centrally in Brighton, often at the south end of Preston Park, near to the Rose Garden (click here for map), or at the east side of Preston Park Station (click here for map) and share cars from there to the starting point of the walk.
 If you have a car we ask you to bring it.
 If you do not have your own transport then lifts may be available from other car owning members of the group, although this cannot be guaranteed and is on a first come first served basis.
 Travel expenses are divided equally between the driver and the passengers, with the rate currently being 30p per mile.
 Many of our 30s-50s walks are accessible by bus or train from Brighton and do not require the use of cars.
 All walks with a public transport option can be found by going to our walks programme and checking the 'no car needed' box under the 'suitability' tab.
 Click on the title of the walk for precise information regarding the meeting and starting points.